opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/kms_key_v1.html.markdown

 * `realm` - (Optional) Region where a key resides.
 Changing this creates a new key.

 * `pending_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
-It doesn't have default value.
+Defaults to 7.
     It only be used when delete a key.

 * `is_enabled` - (Optional) Specifies whether the key is enabled.
 Defaults to true.
     Changing this updates the state of existing key.